Hakuka/BGLibrary/frontend/README.md

 ### TO DO

 - finish project :)
-- create service with game instead of moving to multiple deep levels
 - create base url for models and others instead of ../../..
 - probably rewrite everything to actually use bootstrap...
 - set global-height or change idea to another display - now looks weird...
-- move sticky search to left menu (integrate whole games/left menu into 1 place)